 However, reading the employment contract before sealing the deal is vital.
-It is important to check whether the points written on it have been in accordance with the existing circumstance, or you still need to negotiate some of them.
+It is important to check whether the points written on it have been in accordance with the existing circumstance, or you still need to negotiate some of them with the employers.
 If needed, asking the meaning of unfamiliar terms in the contract is also important to make sure that you fully understand each point stated in the agreement paper.
 Here are some points you should check before signing an employment contract for a new job:

 1. Job title and description